ahmedadel2020-code/e-commerce-website/README.md

 - You will be able to see more details about the product.
 - You can add the product to your cart.
 - You can display the product price with different currencies.
-- You can increase or decrease product count.
+- You can increase or decrease product Quantity.

 ## Technologies Used
 - React js.
 - Redux.
-- Styled Components.
+- Styled-Components.
-- React Router Dom
+- React-Router-Dom

 ## Setup
 This project is running on Node js environment, so you have to setup it before use the project.